Planning a costume party for Purim? Don’t dawdle: Purim 2023 begins at sundown on Monday, March 6, and ends at nightfall on Tuesday, March 7.

 In the standard Hebrew calendar, Purim occurs on the 14th of Adar, the sixth month of the Hebrew year.
 Hebrew calendar leap years occur seven times in a 19-year cycle.
 They include a thirteenth month of 30 days, known as Adar II.

 When that happens, the majority of Jews traditionally celebrate Purim on the 14th day of Adar II.
-(Some Karaite communities observe a day known as Purim Katan.
+(Some Karaite communities observe a day known as Purim Katan.)

 In 2024, which is a lunar leap year, Purim will be much later in the spring — beginning on the evening of March 24.
 But this year, 2023, the holiday occurs in the beginning of March, so don’t procrastinate with your Purim plans!

 I hope you appreciated this article.
-Before you go, I’d like to ask you to please support the Forward’s award-winning journalism this Passover.
+Before you go, I’d like to ask you to please support the Forward’s award-winning, nonprofit journalism during this critical time.

 — Rachel Fishman Feddersen, Publisher and CEO